Causes Of Breast Cancer

 Women exposed to prolonged chest radiation at an early age are at an increased risk of developing breast cancer later in their lives.
 Women who have received radiation to the chest to treat any type of cancer other than breast cancer (such as Hodgkin’s lymphoma, non-Hodgkin’s lymphoma, chest wall sarcoma) are also at a higher risk of developing breast cancer than those who have not received radiation therapy.

-Women who do not get pregnant at all (nulliparous), or get pregnant after the age of 30, or did not complete a full-time pregnancy are also at a higher risk of developing breast cancer.
+Women who do not get pregnant at all (nulliparous), or who get pregnant after the age of 30.

 Women who have breastfed their babies for one year or more are at a lower risk of developing breast cancer as compared to those who have not.